SDA-SE/sda-dropwizard-commons/sda-commons-server-cors/README.md

 ## Configuration
 The CORS bundle requires a configuration in your yaml.
-Otherwise no cors headers will be added to the response and therefore cross origin resource sharing will fail.
+Otherwise no CORS headers will be added to the response and therefore cross origin resource sharing will fail.

 ```yaml